marigold-dev/batcher/design_document.md

    end
 ```

-Exchange ratesare posted in the following format:
+Exchange rates are posted in the following format:

 ```json
 {